NuID/zk/README.md

 ## Notes

-The purpose of `nuid.elliptic` and sibling `nuid` libraries (e.g. [`nuid.bn`](https://github.com/nuid/bn)) is to abstract over platform-specific differences and provide a common interface to fundamental dependencies.
+The purpose of `nuid.zk` and sibling `nuid` libraries (e.g. [`nuid.bn`](https://github.com/nuid/bn)) is to abstract over platform-specific differences and provide a common interface to fundamental dependencies.
 This allows us to express dependent logic (e.g. [`nuid.zk`](https://github.com/nuid/zk)) once in pure Clojure(Script), and use it from each of the host platforms (Java, JavaScript, CLR).
 This is particularly useful for generating and verifying proofs across service boundaries.
 Along with [`tools.deps`](https://clojure.org/guides/deps_and_cli), this approach yields the code-sharing, circular-dependency avoidance, and local development benefits of a monorepo, with the modularity and orthogonality of an isolated library.

 ## Contributing